Sacramento–San Joaquin River Delta: History

 Humans have inhabited the Delta for up to 4,300 years.
 The estimated indigenous population of the Delta at the time of first contact with Europeans was about 3,000–15,000, predominantly Miwok and Maidu, with some estimates ranging up to 20,000.
 The Native Americans lived in villages of 200–1,000 people on the eastern edge of the Delta, where the land was higher and less susceptible to flooding.
 Their lives centered around the abundant reeds or tules that grew on the Delta islands, which they used to make houses, boats, and garments.
 Staple foods included tule roots and pollen, acorns, wild fruits and seeds, fish and game.

 Europeans first entered the Delta region in 1772, when Spanish explorer Don Pedro Fages and missionary Juan Crespí observed the Delta from the summit of nearby Mount Diablo.
 For decades, the Delta was little utilized by the Spanish colonists.
-Expeditions from 1806–1812 failed to locate suitable mission sites in the Delta area.
-However, frequent military expeditions were made into the Delta from 1813–1845 in response to animosities between the Native Americans and the Spanish and later Mexicans; also several land grants were made in the vicinity of the Delta, including one to John Augustus Sutter, who started the first significant European settlement in the Central Valley just north of the Delta near present-day Sacramento.
+Expeditions from 1806 to 1812 failed to locate suitable mission sites in the Delta area.
+However, frequent military expeditions were made into the Delta from 1813 to 1845 in response to animosities between the Native Americans and the Spanish and later Mexicans; also several land grants were made in the vicinity of the Delta, including one to John Augustus Sutter, who started the first significant European settlement in the Central Valley just north of the Delta near present-day Sacramento.

 The Spanish conscripted large numbers of Native Americans for labor on missions; many Native Americans fled deep into the Delta in order to escape their European masters.
 However, this did not protect them from diseases.
 A malaria epidemic in 1833 decimated local native populations; this was probably exacerbated by the marshy geography of the area, which bred large amounts of mosquitoes.